qlik-oss/gopherciser/README.md

 ## Pulling the Docker image

-Unfortunately the GitHub packages Docker repo is not very "public", more on this can be found in this community [thread](https://github.community/t5/GitHub-Actions/docker-pull-from-public-GitHub-Package-Registry-fail-with-quot/td-p/32782).
+Unfortunately, the GitHub packages Docker repo is not very "public" (see this [community thread](https://github.community/t5/GitHub-Actions/docker-pull-from-public-GitHub-Package-Registry-fail-with-quot/td-p/32782)).
 This means a Docker login is needed before the images can be pulled.

-To do this follow these steps:
+Do the following:

 1. Create a new token with the scope `read:packages` [here](https://github.com/settings/tokens).
-2. Save your token to e.g. to a file (or use an environment variable or similar).
+2. Save your token to, for example, a file (or use an environment variable or similar).
-3. Login with Docker to `docker.pkg.github.com`.
+3. Log in with Docker to `docker.pkg.github.com`.

-Using a token stored to the file github.token:
+Using a token stored in the file github.token:

 ```bash
 docker login -u yourgithubusername --password=$(cat github.token) docker.pkg.github.com